Heyzap/ios-example-app/README.md

 	- UnityAds (1.4.5)
 	- VungleAdvertiserSDK (3.1.2)

 The `podfile` is set up to use Heyzap SDK `v9.1.5`, and the above versions of the 3rd-party networks' SDKs that we know are compatible with this version of Heyzap's SDK.
-As new versions of the Heyzap SDK become available, we will try and keep this list & repo up to date.
+As new versions of the Heyzap SDK become available, we will try and keep this list, podfile, & repo up to date.
 Feel free to submit a pull request or an email to support@heyzap.com if you see that this is not the case.